aio-libs/aiomonitor/docs/index.rst

 --------
  * Telnet server that provides insides of operation of you app

- * Supported several commands that helps to list, cancel and trace runnin asyncio_ tasks
+ * Supportes several commands that helps to list, cancel and trace running asyncio_ tasks

- * Provided python REPL capabilities, that executed in running event loop, helps to inspect state of your ``asyncio`` application
+ * Provides python REPL capabilities, that is executed in the running event loop;
+   helps to inspect state of your ``asyncio`` application.

+ * Extensible with you own commands, in the style of the standard library's cmd_ module

 Contents
 --------